chishtianeesa/chishtianeesa.github.io/_stories/whats-next.md

     was a short text once.
 ---

-# What lies ahead
+# The road ahead

-I want to build inclusive products, for people who still feel distant from the digital revolution.
-While it is wonderful that millions of Indians today can shop on Amazon or watch mindless funny videos on Youtube, I want people to be able to take advantage of the greater things that the digital revolution has to offer, such as the democratization of education.
+I deeply care about inclusive design.
+It is wonderful when I find technology that is truly inclusive.
+Our biases determine whether we care enough to recognise some problems as meaningful problems that must be addressed.
+Up until recently, Siri didn’t even recognise “rape” as a problem.
+I took an evaluation as part of *Project inclusive* which helped me uncover my own biases - some very shocking ones!

-What am I doing about it?
-Well - Lets just say I’m working on it :)
+I am constantly trying to overcome my biases and think outside my own frame of reference while building products.

-And someday, when I have a story to tell, I would also love to work on a graphic novel.
+Someday, when I have a story to tell, I would also love to work on a graphic novel.